michael-a-green/Metis_Project3/README.md

 Running the web application will required the following:

-* A setup script to set the application configuration variables that contain the credential to enable the web application to access the remote SQL database and the send emails to the admin of the web application.
+* A setup script to set the application configuration variables that contain the credentials to enable the web application to access the remote SQL database and to send emails to the admin of the web application.
 You can ask me for a copy of the setup script.

 Once you have obtained the the setup script you can run the following commands